 The stated mission of the Middle States Commission on Higher Education is to assure “students and the public of the educational quality of higher education.
 The Commission’s accreditation process ensures institutional accountability, self-appraisal, improvement, and innovation through peer review and the rigorous application of standards within the context of institutional mission.”

-MSCHE last approved Maritime College’s accreditation in 2012, and reaffirmed that status in a 2017 mid-point review.
+MSCHE most recently reaffirmed accreditation in 2017 with the acceptance of the Periodic Review Report.
+The Statement of Accreditation Status can be found here.
 In the fall of 2019, the College officially commenced the next round of self-study, in preparation for a visit and evaluation by MSCHE in the spring of 2022.
 College President RADM Michael Alfultis appointed William J. Imbriale, Dean of Students, and Elissa De Falco, Associate Professor (Humanities), as self-study co-chairs.

 Faculty and staff are encouraged to take an active role in the self-study process.
 Every member of the community has valuable insights and skills to contribute; only with contributions from all levels, divisions and departments can the College move forward in a genuinely transparent and collaborative process.

-Please contact Dean Imbriale or Professor DeFalco to express interest in participation.
+Please contact Dr. Imbriale or Professor DeFalco to express interest in participation.

 Learn more about Middle States and its mission here.